Ways to Boost Your Facebook Organic Reach

 2. Brandon Seymour

-Soon after the launch of branded Facebook web pages, the money-making needs of the social media juggernaut kicked in and Facebook restricted the organic searches that showed commercially-branded web pages to a mere trickle of what they were before.
+Soon after the launch of branded Facebook web pages, the money-making needs of the social media juggernaut kicked in.
+Facebook restricted the organic searches that showed commercially-branded web pages to a mere trickle of what they were before.
 For the most part, Facebook now makes commercial offerings pay to get Facebook traffic to their branded web pages.

 After that, Facebook started to penalize “free traffic.”
 Every company that tried to spam links to get likes got the reverse results of what they wanted to achieve.
 If they were not banned outright from Facebook, their postings were severely limited in exposure.